abisummers/abisummers.github.io/src/content/guide/sainte-chapelle.md

 ### Book a tour

 If you're wanting to see more of Ile de la Cite, you can book a private tour [here](/book/)!
-Note I specialise in outdoor walking tours, so I will not be able to give a tour inside the Sainte Chapelle.
+Note I specialise in outdoor walking tours, so I will not be able to give a tour inside the Sainte Chapelle or provide the tickets.